zeiss-microscopy/BSConv/bsconv/pytorch/README.md

         return x
 ```

-### Example 2: Building a simple custom model with subspace BSConvS modules:
+### Example 2: Building a simple custom model with subspace BSConv-S modules:

 To easily apply the orthonormal regularization loss to each module, the model has to be derived as usual from `torch.nn.Module` but also from the mixin class `bsconv.pytorch.BSConvS_ModelRegLossMixin`.